Welcome to Year 1

 Term: Summer 1

 What will we be learning about in this half term?

-English: We will been reading a story called "Paddington" and practicing retelling the story through role play and drama.
+English: We will been reading a story called "Monstersaurus" and will be developing our reading and writing skills.

 Reading: We are currently enjoying a variety of books in the classroom,

 reading our own personal reading books and also taking part in Guided Reading sessions in small groups.